 The most important thing for people at greater risk with relation to Covid-19 is to ensure you remain socially distanced from others aligned with the government guidance.
-Click here to view what activity is permitted during the national lockdown announced on 4th January 2021.
+Click here to view what activity is permitted from 12th April 2021.

 We've created a video to enable everyone, no matter their ability or health condition to be able to move more at home.
 With standing, supported, seated and assisted exercises, as well as subtitles and British Sign Language, there is something for everyone.

 This Sport England campaign aims to help those who have long term health conditions to become active.
 They have a number of tips and ways to help you move more within your home.
 Take a look at them here.

 Wheelpower have launched a series of Adaptive Yoga videos to encourage wheelchair users to exercise from the comfort of their homes.
 Watch here.

 The NHS has produced a pilates-inspired 30-minute workout suitable for people with several conditions including multiple sclerosis, chronic fatigue syndrome, chronic pain and fibromyalgia.
 Watch the video here.